Inception: Plot

-Dom Cobb and Arthur are "extractors" who perform corporate espionage using experimental dream-sharing technology to infiltrate their targets' subconscious and extract information.
-Their latest target, Saito, is impressed with Cobb's ability to layer multiple dreams within each other.
-He offers to hire Cobb for the ostensibly impossible job of implanting an idea into a person's subconscious; performing "inception" on Robert Fischer, the son of Saito's competitor Maurice Fischer, with the idea to dissolve his father's company.
+Dom Cobb and Arthur are professional thieves who perform corporate espionage using experimental dream-sharing technology to infiltrate their targets' subconscious and extract information.
+Their latest target Saito is impressed with Cobb's ability to layer multiple dreams within each other.
+He offers to hire Cobb for the ostensibly impossible job of performing "inception": implanting Robert Fischer, the son of Saito's competitor Maurice Fischer, with the idea to dissolve his father's conglomerate.
 In return, Saito promises to clear Cobb's criminal status, allowing him to return home to his children.

-Cobb accepts the offer and assembles his team: a forger named Eames, a chemist named Yusuf, and a college student named Ariadne.
-Ariadne is tasked with designing the dream's architecture, something Cobb himself cannot do for fear of being sabotaged by his mind's projection of his late wife, Mal.
-Maurice Fischer dies, and the team sedates Robert Fischer into a three-layer shared dream on an airplane to America bought by Saito.
-Time on each layer runs slower than the layer above, with one member staying behind on each to perform a music-synchronized "kick" (using the French song "Non, je ne regrette rien") to awaken dreamers on all three levels simultaneously.
+Cobb accepts the offer and recruits a forger named Eames, a chemist named Yusuf, and an architecture student named Ariadne.
+They devise a three-level dream structure in order for Robert to accept the implanted idea as his own.
+Ariadne is tasked with designing the architecture for all three levels, a task Cobb himself cannot do for fear of being sabotaged by his mind's projection of his late wife Mal.
+Due to time dilation with reality, time runs slower with each descending layer, with the dreamer on each staying behind to perform a music-synchronized "kick" that simultaneously awakens dreamers on all three levels.

-The team abducts Robert in a city on the first level, but unknown to any team member, his subconscious projections, trained to anticipate such a scenario, attack them.
-After Saito is wounded, Cobb reveals that while dying in the dream would usually awaken dreamers, Yusuf's sedatives will instead send them into "Limbo": a world of infinite subconscious.
-Eames impersonates Robert's godfather, Peter Browning, to introduce the idea of an alternate will to dissolve the company.
+Once Maurice Fischer dies, Saito buys the airline for Robert's commercial flight to America.
+The team sedates Robert into the first level, a raining city dreamt by Yusuf.
+They successfully abduct Robert, but discover that he is trained to anticipate such a scenario and has subconscious defensive projections; these projections attack, severely wounding Saito in the process.
+Cobb reveals that while dying in a dream usually awakens dreamers, Yusuf's sedatives will instead send them into "Limbo", a world of raw subconscious and extreme time dilation that is indistinguishable from reality.
+Eames impersonates Robert's godfather Peter Browning to introduce the idea of an alternate will to dissolve the company.

-Cobb explains to Ariadne that he and Mal entered Limbo while experimenting with dream-sharing, experiencing fifty years in one night due to the time dilation with reality.
+Cobb explains to Ariadne that he and Mal entered Limbo while experimenting with dream-sharing, experiencing fifty years in one night.
 After waking up, Mal still believed she was dreaming.
-Attempting to "wake up," she committed suicide and framed Cobb for her murder to force him to do the same.
+Attempting to wake up, she committed suicide and framed Cobb for her murder to force him to do the same.
 Cobb fled the U.S., leaving his children behind.